YaoAnbang/YaoAnbang.github.io/_pages/about.md

 <!--+ July 9th, 2020.
 One paper accepted to CVIU.-->
 + July 3rd, 2020.
 Our DCM (Dense Cross-layer Mutual-distillation) and RS-Nets (Resolution Switchable Networks) works together with the other two works accepted to ECCV 2020.
 <!--+ October 29th, 2019.
 One paper accepted to IJCV.-->
++ September 16th, 2019.
+I am recognized as a Top Reviewer from NeurIPS 2019.
 + July 23rd, 2019.
 Three papers accepted to ICCV 2019.
 + February 25th, 2019.
 One DKS (Deeply-supervised Knowledge Synergy) work is accepted to CVPR 2019.
 + December 20th, 2018.
 Delivered an invited talk at Tsinghua University.